Kantai Kessen: Mariana and Palau Islands campaign

 Following the failed campaign at Guadalcanal and the loss of the battlecruisers Hiei and Kirishima, the Japanese withdrew the remainder of their battleship force with intention to conserve them for a hoped for decisive battle.
 The force was not used until June 1944 when the American invasion of the Mariana Islands resulted in the IJN committing its forces to battle.

 As Japan lost ground in the Pacific, Japanese naval planners expected the US to attempt to take every Japanese island outpost along the way to Japan.
-However, the USN had already decided on a strategy of assaulting only as many island strongholds as needed for US bases while bypassing the rest.
+However, the USN had already decided on a strategy of assaulting only as many island strongholds as needed for US bases while bypassing (leapfrogging) the rest.
 This conserved the strength of the attacker, while causing the Japanese to effectively lose the services of those units isolated and bypassed, although they still carried the burden of needing to supply them.
 Since the USN had the initiative and could choose when and where an island would be attacked, at nearly every engagement they had a numerical superiority over the defenders.

 Japan attempted to replace their lost air crews in 1943.
 These reconstituted carrier air groups were put ashore at Rabaul in November 1943 in an effort to counter US moves into the upper Solomons and Bismarck Archipelago.
-Alhough they performed reasonably well, they suffered further losses in the air battles over Rabaul.
+Although they performed reasonably well, they suffered further losses in the air battles over Rabaul.
 Further reformation and training followed, and they were not ready to challenge the USN in a major carrier engagement until mid-1944.

 In the spring of 1944 the US invasion of Saipan in the Mariana Islands compelled the IJN to respond.
 The war was tilting ever more in favor of the USN, but with nine carriers and further support from land-based aircraft, the Japanese naval command had reason to believe they had a chance for success.
 The Battle of the Philippine Sea proved that the USN had shrugged off its early losses, grown much more powerful, improved tactically and made marked improvements technically.
 The result was the destruction of the air arm of the IJN.
 The crippling of the IJN's carrier force left only their still-powerful surface force to fight for Japan.
 The Battle of Leyte Gulf several months later was a desperate step to try to use the big guns of the surface fleet to inflict damage upon the USN, but the IJN General Staff held out no hope for gaining a decisive victory.
 The moment had passed.